DirectOutput/DirectOutput/Documentation/64_Toys_BuiltIn.md

 \subsubsection DirectOutput_Cab_Toys_LWEquivalent_LedWizEquivalent_LedWizNumber LedWizNumber

-The number of the virtual LedWiz emulated by the LedWizEquivalentToy.
+The number of the virtual LedWiz resp. ini file to be matched with the LedWizEquivalentToy.